sparkled/sparkled/README.md

 ```

 ## Running the tests
-Use `maven` to run both the frontend and backend unit tests:
+Use `gradle` to run the backend unit tests:
 ```
 cd sparkled
-gradlew test
+./gradlew test
 ```

-Use `npm` to run just the frontend unit tests:
+Use `npm` to run the frontend unit tests:
 ```
 cd sparkled/webui
 npm run test